Uemerson/go-roadmap/going-deeper/context/README.md

 When writing test suites, context can be utilized to manage test timeouts, control test-specific configurations, and enable graceful termination of tests.
 Context allows tests to be canceled or skipped based on certain conditions, enhancing test control and flexibility.

+# Common Pitfalls to Avoid

+1. Not propagating the context — Child functions need the context passed to them in order to honor cancelation.
+Don’t create contexts and keep them confined to one function.

+2. Forgetting to call cancel — When done with a cancelable context, call the cancel function.
+This releases resources and stops any associated goroutines.

+3. Leaking goroutines — Goroutines started with a context must check the Done channel to exit properly.
+Otherwise they risk leaking when the context is canceled.

+4. Using basic context.Background for everything — Background lacks cancelation and timeouts.
+Use the WithCancel, WithTimeout, or WithDeadline functions to add control.

+5. Passing nil contexts — Passing nil instead of a real context causes panics.
+Make sure context is never nil when passing it.

+6. Checking context too early — Don’t check context conditions like Done() early in an operation.
+This risks canceling before the work starts.

+7. Using blocking calls — Blocking calls like file/network IO should be wrapped to check context cancellation.
+This avoids hanging.

+8. Overusing contexts — Contexts are best for request-scoped operations.
+For globally shared resources, traditional patterns may be better.

+9. Assuming contexts have timeouts — The context.Background has no deadline.
+Add timeouts explicitly when needed.

+10. Forgetting contexts expire — Don’t start goroutines with a context and assume they will run forever.
+The context may expire.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)